-- Mix both tubes, vessels 119 and 120, well. - Check to ensure that the tubes are securely closed. - Record results using the blood-processing module as described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.
+- Mix blood tubes 119 and 120 well. - Check to ensure that the tubes are securely closed. - Record results using the blood-processing module as described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.

 8.7.3 Process the 2-mL Gray Tube for Glucose and OGTT